 St. John's College competes in a variety of intercollegiate athletics, from sailing regattas to the annual croquet match against the U.S. Naval Academy.

-St. John's College has an intercollegiate sailing team.
+St. John's College has an intercollegiate sailing team, whose mission is to introduce students to the exciting world of competitive sailing on the Chesapeake.
 As member of Mid-Atlantic Intercollegiate Sailing Association, the St. John's College Sailing Team plans on competing in three to four regattas per semester in FJs, 420s, and lasers.
 The sailing team has a dedicated coach and practices several times a week, including weekly scrimmages with the Naval Academy.
-The team's mission is to introduce students to the exciting world of competitive sailing on the Chesapeake.

 Located at the confluence of the Chesapeake Bay and the Severn River, Annapolis is synonymous with water sports.
 The Hodson Boathouse, one of the loveliest in the mid-Atlantic region, serves as headquarters for an active crew program.
 Sweep-oar rowing and sculling are extremely popular sports.
 The college team, coached by athletic director Michael McQuarrie, practices five mornings per week and compete in intercollegiate regattas.
 Also, many Johnnies learn to row just for fun.